Nodeland Station

-Nodeland Station (Nodeland stasjon) is a railway station of the Sørlandet Line situated in the village of Nodeland in Kristiansand municipality in Agder county, Norway.
+Nodeland Station (Nodeland stasjon) is a railway station of the Sørlandet Line situated in the village of Nodeland in Kristiansand Municipality in Agder county, Norway.
 Located 375.29 km from Oslo Central Station, it is served by long-distance trains operated by Go-Ahead Norge.
 In addition to intercity services to Oslo and Stavanger, the eight daily trains in each direction serve as a commuter link to Kristiansand, located nine minutes away.
 The station features two side platforms and a station building.

-The station was opened on 17 December 1943 as part of the segment of the Sørlandet Line between Kristiasand and Sira.
+The station was opened on 17 December 1943 as part of the segment of the Sørlandet Line between Kristiansand and Sira.
 The line past the station was electrified from 1946 and the station automated in 1969.
 The following year the station became unstaffed.
 A major upgrade in 2012 saw the lengthening of the passing loop to 718 m, new platforms and increased parking.
 Nodeland had 10,300 passengers in 2008.